silexphp/Silex/doc/usage.rst

 This route definition has a variable ``{id}`` part which is passed to the closure.

-As you can see, we are throwing a ``NotFoundHttpException`` if the post does not exist.
-We will see how to handle this later on.
+When the post does not exist, we are using ``abort()`` to stop the request early.
+It actually throws an exception, which we will see how to handle later on.

 Example POST route
 ~~~~~~~~~~~~~~~~~~